10 Finance Internships for High School Students

 Internship Dates: Four years through college

-Eligibility: High-achieving graduating seniors in New York City, who can balance their education with work.
+Eligibility: High-achieving graduating seniors in New York City who can balance their education with work.

-The JP Morgan Smart Start Program, also known as the Thomas G. Labrecque Smart Start Program, offers an exceptional opportunity for graduating high school seniors passionate about finance.
-This prestigious initiative combines a long-term internship with a full four-year scholarship to an approved college or university.
-Participants work part-time during the academic year and transition to full-time roles in the summer, gaining hands-on experience across various J.P.
+Also known as the Thomas G. Labrecque Smart Start Program, this internship offers an exceptional opportunity for graduating high school seniors interested in finance.
+This initiative combines a long-term internship with a full four-year scholarship to an approved college or university.
+You will work part-time during the academic year and transition to full-time roles in the summer, gaining experience across various J.P.
 Morgan business areas.
+The program’s rotational structure ensures you gain exposure to different departments each year.
+With over 300 alumni continuing to work for J.P.
+Morgan, the program has a lasting impact on participants' professional development.

 Location: Washington, D.C.